 Introduction to the visual arts, primarily painting, sculpture, and architecture in the Western world from prehistoric through Gothic.

-CDE students only even after level restrictions are removed; Degree students enroll in ARTH 005 A; total combined enrollment = 160
+CDE students only even after level restrictions are removed; Degree students enroll in ARTH 005 A total combined enrollment = 174

 This is a survey of the major monuments of architecture, sculpture, and painting the have come to be recognized as forming the canon of western art history from 30,000 BCE to 1400 CE.
 During the course we will explore the changing roles that the visual arts have played by examining the ways that artists have responded to the societal contexts in which they have worked.
 We will examine the messages embedded in many of the works, the styles in which the works were created, and investigate the means that different artists have used to make their images compelling.

-The class will have several types of evaluation: weekly quizzes based on the textbook chapters, hands-on assignments, short writing projects based on video or reading assignments, group discussions and assignments, short mid-term essays, and short final essays both based on lectures, and a group project.
+The class will have several types of evaluation: weekly quizzes based on the textbook chapters, weekly in-class assignments, second on-line assignments, two short essay examinations both based on lectures, and a group project.

 Note: These dates may not be accurate for select courses during the Summer Session.